ethereum/ethereum-org-website/src/content/decentralization/index.md

 <ButtonLink to="/developers/docs/nodes-and-clients/run-a-node/">Start running a node</ButtonLink>

-## Exploring the decentralized web {#decentralized-web}

-There's a lot out there beyond Ethereum.
-Some systems might complement, serve, or empower this project, while others might declare (bombastically, usually) to be in competition.
-Hopefully, everyone succeeds.

-Please note that decentralization is not a monolithic concept.
-There are different types and varying degrees of it.
-Overall, some of these projects are not as decentralized as others in certain respects.

 ### Decentralized apps (dapps) {#dapps}

 Decentralized apps are — wait for it — apps that follow decentralized design principles.
 There are a ton of these on Ethereum because the network allows for complex computing tasks, beyond sending coins from one address to another.